dataforseo/TypeScriptClient/docs/KeywordsDataApi.md

 |-------------|-------------|------------------|
 | **200** | Successful operation |  -  |

-<a id="keywordsDataBingSearchVolumeHistoryLocationsAndLanguages"></a>
+<a id="bingSearchVolumeHistoryLocationsAndLanguages"></a>
-# **keywordsDataBingSearchVolumeHistoryLocationsAndLanguages**
+# **bingSearchVolumeHistoryLocationsAndLanguages**
-> KeywordsDataBingSearchVolumeHistoryLocationsAndLanguagesResponseInfo keywordsDataBingSearchVolumeHistoryLocationsAndLanguages()
+> KeywordsDataBingSearchVolumeHistoryLocationsAndLanguagesResponseInfo bingSearchVolumeHistoryLocationsAndLanguages()

 ### Example